Is Kyushu Good for Family Travel? A Practical Guide to Planning 3–7 Days with Kids

 Where to Base Yourself for a Kyushu Family Trip

 Your choice of base city shapes the entire trip.
-Here is a quick framework to decide:
+Use this comparison to decide where to plant your suitcase:

 Common Family Mistakes to Avoid When Planning a Kyushu Trip